 The Lead Director will serve at the pleasure of the non-management directors and may be replaced at any time by a majority of the non-management directors.
 The Lead Director will have the duties assigned by the Board from time to time, which will include at a minimum:

 The Board has established the following committees to assist the Board in discharging its responsibilities: (i) Audit, (ii) Talent and Compensation, (iii) Safety, Environment, Sustainability and Health and (iv) Nominating and Corporate Governance.
-The current charters of these committees are posted on the Royal Caribbean website, and will be mailed to shareholders on written request.
+The Board is responsible for determining the responsibilities assigned to each Board committee.
+The current charters of these committees are posted on the Royal Caribbean website and will be mailed to shareholders on written request.
 The committees regularly report highlights of their meetings to the full Board.
 The committees may hold meetings in conjunction with the full Board.
 The Board may also establish from time to time one or more ad hoc committees with limited durations and for special or immediate purposes.

 Independence of Committee Members